Mixing, Routing, Processing, Recording

 Live and AV Work

-Create monitor sends, recording feeds, utility mixes, and backup routing from one screen, with live-performance protections for show use.
+Create Main and Monitor mixes, recording feeds, utility mixes, and backup routing from one screen, with live-performance protections for show use.

 Voice and Video Calls